-/video conferencing, Mock Interview, HR Expert Mock Interview, Telephonic Interviews.
-Unit V: Internship Preparation: Company Specific Research and Presentation Identifying domain specific industries, researching the industry, Industry analysis, Presentation on specific industry/company.
-Note: The review of Syllabus happens on periodic basis for the benefit of the students.
-In case there are changes in curriculum due to review, students would be intimated in writing.
-End of document
+Mastering the art of giving interviews in - selection or placement interviews, web /video conferencing, Mock Interview, HR Expert Mock Interview, Telephonic Interviews.

+Unit V: Internship Preparation: Company Specific Research and Presentation Identifying domain specific industries, researching the industry, Industry analysis, Presentation on specific industry/company. review of Syllabus happens on periodic basis for the benefit of the studen re are changes in curriculum due to review, students would be intimated End of document